FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

     VELOC.OUT - Maximum channel flow velocity;

-    VELCHFINAL.OUT - Final channel flow velocities.;
+    VELCHFINAL.OUT - Final channel flow velocities;

-    VELDIREC.OUT - Flow direction of the maximum floodplain flow velocity.
+    VELDIREC.OUT - Flow direction of the maximum floodplain flow velocity;

-    FINALVEL.OUT -Flow velocity at the end of the simulation.
+    FINALVEL.OUT - Flow velocity at the end of the simulation;

-    FINALDIR.OUT - Flow maximum velocity direction at the end of the simulation.
+    FINALDIR.OUT - Flow maximum velocity direction at the end of the simulation;

     VEL_X_DEPTH.OUT - The velocity x depth parameter is evaluated as a single variable.
     This is not max velocity x max depth, it is the maximum value of the velocity squared x depth that is synchronized by time.